chaseofthejungle/spring-annotations-guide/README.md

 <hr />

-TODO #1: Add overview sections and annotations tables for Spring Boot, Spring Core, Spring Data, and Spring MVC.
+TODO #1: Add overview sections and annotations tables for Spring Core, Spring Data, and Spring MVC.
 TODO #2: Add code examples for annotations (as separate text files, linked to from this file), including one file for each category of annotation (9 files of code in total).